codeforpakistan/digital-services-framework/src/technology/api-standards.md

 ## Document your API
 To document your API start you should:

-* use the OpenAPI 3 Specification where appropriate for generating documentation (recommended by the Open Standards Board)
+* use the [OpenAPI 3 Specification](https://swagger.io/specification/) where appropriate for generating documentation (recommended by the Open Standards Board)
-* follow the GOV.UK guidance on how to document APIs and how to write API reference documentation
+* follow our guidance on how to [document APIs](/technology/api/documentation.html) and how to write API [reference documentation](/technology/api/documentation.html#reference-documentation)
 * provide sample code to illustrate how to call the API and to let users know what responses they can expect

 In your documentation, you should include: